learn-co-curriculum/dsc-database-admin-101-lab/README.md

 ## The Scenario

 You are looking to design a database for a school which will house various information from student grades to contact information, class roster lists and attendance.
 First, think of how you would design such a database.
-What table would you include?
+What tables would you include?
 What columns would each table have?
 What would be the primary means to join said tables?

 ## Creating the Database